Mimis Papaioannou: Personal life

 Papaioannou was the uncle of the former footballer Christos Kalaitzidis, who also played for AEK.

-In January 1999, the combination of all the virtues and talents of Papaioannou were recognized by the IFFHS, where he was named the Greatest Greek Footballer of the 20th Century.
+In January 1999, the achievements of Papaioannou were recognized by the IFFHS, where he was named the Greatest Greek Footballer of the 20th Century.

 On 11 October 2000 a friendly match was organised in his honour with the veterans of AEK Athens playing against those of Germany.
-In front of approximately 2,000 fans of AEK, big names such as Gerd Müller (as a coach), Bernd Schuster, Dieter Burdenski, Holger Fach, Alois Reinhardt, Thomas Berthold, Bernd Förster, Ulrich Borowka, Rüdiger Abramczik, Michael Schulz, Miroslav Votava, Rudi Bommer, Walter Kelsch and Günther Herrmann were present.
-From the Greek side, players from all generations of AEK such as Stelios Serafidis, Lakis Stergioudas, Giorgos Daditsos, Lakis Nikolaou, Stefanos Theodoridis, Stavros Letsas, Apostolos Toskas, Stelios Manolas, Lampros Georgiadis, Dimitris Saravakos, Christos Ardizoglou, Giorgos Kefalidis, Giorgos Peppes, Giorgos Karafeskos, Lysandros Georgamlis, Nikos Pias, Toni Savevski (as an active footballer), Michalis Simigdalas, Panagiotis Stylianopoulos, Takis Nikoloudis, Andreas Karakidis, Dimitris Kokkinopoulos and Giannis Theocharidis competed.
-The match ended 5–1 in favour of the Germans, where Papaioannou got to play for 35 minutes in a delirious atmosphere in his person.
-He was honored by then president of Panathinaikos, Angelos Filippidis, Giorgos Koudas from PAOK, the then president of AEK, Cornelius Sierhuis, the Amateur AEK, Giannis Granitsas, Ilias Atmatsidis from the footballers of AEK and the then Sport's Minister, Giorgos Floridis.
+In front of approximately 2,000 fans of AEK, big names such as Gerd Müller (as manager), Bernd Schuster, Dieter Burdenski, Holger Fach, Alois Reinhardt, Thomas Berthold, Bernd Förster, Ulrich Borowka, Rüdiger Abramczik, Michael Schulz, Miroslav Votava, Rudi Bommer, Walter Kelsch and Günther Herrmann were present.
+From the Greek side, players from different eras of AEK such as Stelios Serafidis, Lakis Stergioudas, Giorgos Daditsos, Lakis Nikolaou, Stefanos Theodoridis, Stavros Letsas, Apostolos Toskas, Stelios Manolas, Lampros Georgiadis, Dimitris Saravakos, Christos Ardizoglou, Giorgos Kefalidis, Giorgos Peppes, Giorgos Karafeskos, Lysandros Georgamlis, Nikos Pias, Toni Savevski (as an active footballer), Michalis Simigdalas, Panagiotis Stylianopoulos, Takis Nikoloudis, Andreas Karakidis, Dimitris Kokkinopoulos and Giannis Theocharidis competed.
+The match ended 5–1 in favour of the Germans, where Papaioannou got to play for 35 minutes in a celebratory atmosphere in his honour.
+He was honored by then president of Panathinaikos, Angelos Filippidis, Giorgos Koudas from PAOK, the president of AEK, Cornelius Sierhuis, the Amateur AEK, Giannis Granitsas, Ilias Atmatsidis from the footballers of AEK and the then Sport's Minister, Giorgos Floridis.

 His autobiography was published in 2002 under the title "Date in the air" ("Ραντεβού στον αέρα") by Ellinika Grammata publications.
 He also visited schools and gave speeches about football, while he presented in tournaments held for school students.
-Papaiannou also competed with the veterans of AEK and played football on a five-a-side football pitch to keep in shape.
+Papaioannou also competed with the veterans of AEK and played football on a five-a-side football pitch to keep in shape.
 His wax figure is in the new Agia Sophia Stadium museum with other wax effigies of people who have connected their name with AEK from various positions.
 His name also is honoured on one of the four pillars of the Stadium, alongside other important figures of the club's history such as Kostas Nestoridis, Stelios Serafidis and Thomas Mavros.